-A Pre- acceleration order of priority:
+A. Pre- acceleration order of priority:

-- Issuers' and other securitization expenses Priority 1 - Issuers' fees Priority 2 - Other securitization expenses Priority 3 - Other taxes Priority 4 - Credit to issuers' profit ledger with the issuer profit amount Priority 5 - Servicer's fees Priority 6 - Interest due and payable on the reserves loan Priority 7 - Commissions for Hercules Asset Protection Scheme ("HAPS") Priority 8 - Interest payments of senior notes due and Interest payments of senior notes not paid by the HAPS Guarantor Priority 9 - Interest payments of senior notes due Priority 10 - Credit senior notes liquidity reserve fund ledger Priority 11 - Credit the REOCo Reserve Account Priority 12 - Reserves Repayment of reserves loan Priority 13 - Interest payments of mezzanine notes due Priority 14 - Principal repayments of senior notes (up until redemption in full) Priority 15 - Priority repayment of mezzanine notes (up until redemption in full) Priority 16 - Principal repayment of junior notes Priority 17
+- Issuers' and other securitization expenses Priority 1 - Issuers' fees Priority 2 - Other securitization expenses Priority 3 - Other taxes Priority 4 - Credit to Issuers' profit ledger with the Issuer profit amount Priority 5 - Servicer's fees Priority 6 - Interest due and payable on the reserves loan Priority 7 - Commissions for Hercules Asset Protection Scheme ("HAPS") Priority 8 - Interest payments of senior notes due and interest payments of senior notes not paid by the HAPS Guarantor Priority 9 - Interest payments of senior notes due Priority 10 - Credit senior notes liquidity reserve fund ledger Priority 11 - Credit the REOCo Reserve Account Priority 12 - Reserves Repayment of reserves loan Priority 13 - Interest payments of mezzanine notes due Priority 14. - Principal repayments of senior notes (up until redemption in full) Priority 15 - Priority repayment of mezzanine notes (up until redemption in full) Priority 16 - Principal repayment of junior notes Priority 17

-B. Acceleration order of priority:

-Following the service of a Note Acceleration Notice, the Issuer (or the Cash Manager on its behalf) will apply all amounts standing to the credit of the Issuer Accounts (other than the Issuer Profit Amount) and amounts received or recovered following the service of a Note Acceleration Notice on the Issuer (including, for the avoidance of doubt, on enforcement of the Security) to repay any liabilities of the Issuer and to discharge all other amounts required to be paid by the Issuer in accordance with the order of priority set out in the Post Acceleration Priority of Payments (and provided that any amounts credited to the Transaction Account by the HAPS Guarantor under the HAPS Guarantee).
+B. Acceleration order of priority: Following the service of a Note Acceleration Notice, the Issuer (or the Cash Manager on its behalf) will apply all amounts standing to the credit of the Issuer Accounts (other than the Issuer Profit Amount) and amounts received or recovered following the service of a Note Acceleration Notice on the Issuer (including, for the avoidance of doubt, on enforcement of the Security) to repay any liabilities of the Issuer and to discharge all other amounts required to be paid by the Issuer in accordance with the order of priority set out in the Post Acceleration Priority of Payments (and provided that any amounts credited to the Transaction Account by the HAPS Guarantee the HAPS Guarantee shall be utilised exclusively towards payments due to the Class A Noteholders under the HAPS Guarantee).

 The acceleration order of priority applies at redemption events or on final maturity date.
-For 2022, the pre-acceleration acceleration order of priority applies.